teal-finance/rainbow/README.md

 This interactive GraphQL endpoint is currently used in developer mode to test the front-end queries.
 This endpoint should not yet used by API users because we may drop it in a further release.

-### Need something else about the API?
+### Need something else?

-Please contact us and join our efforts to build an even awesomer CeDeFi options API:
+Please contact us and join our efforts to build awesome tools:

 * GitHub [issue](https://github.com/teal-finance/rainbow/issues)
 * Teal.Finance[at]protonmail.com